-The Pros and Cons of Creating a Cloth Diaper Service Small Business
+How to Create a Cloth Diaper Service Small Business

 A Small Business Idea That Benefits Babies and the Environment

-While cloth diaper usage hasn't exactly come back to match the popularity of disposable diapers, it is a market that is continuing to grow, among both green-thinking parents and those who want to save on the expense of purchasing disposable diapers.
+When disposable diapers were introduced, they offered an unmatched level of convenience for parents.
+Cloth diapers never completely disappeared and while their usage hasn't exactly come back to match the popularity of disposable diapers, it is a market that is continuing to grow, among both green-thinking parents and those who want to save on the expense of purchasing disposable diapers.

 When starting a cloth diaper business, you can choose to launch a complete diaper service or you can provide the pickup and delivery service, transporting cloth diapers to and from a commercial cleaning service for your customers.